 4. Go earlier, stay longer

 Heading to your travel destination earlier, or staying a little longer can help you save money on holiday travel.
-Similar to the tip above, you want to stay far away from the airports and highways when the most people are traveling.
-Try to travel on Sunday or Monday before Thanksgiving, or even on Thanksgiving day, and stay beyond the weekend if you can.
-Same goes for Christmas, if you can stay through the New Year, you’ll save a ton!
+Similar to the tip above, you want to stay far away from the airports and highways when most people are traveling.
+Try to travel on Sunday or Monday before Thanksgiving, or even on Thanksgiving Day, and stay beyond the weekend if you can.
+The same goes for Christmas, if you can stay through the New Year, you’ll save a ton!

 5. Use frequent flier miles, hotel points, and other rewards

 If you’ve accrued any airline miles from frequent flyer programs, hotel rewards points, and even credit card rewards points, this is a great time to see what you have available to use.
-I’ve been able to get a free night stay each year from my credit card rewards program and airline miles, and since I fly often, I can get at least one leg of a flight for each member in my family!
+I’ve been able to get a free night stay each year from my credit card rewards program and airline miles.
+Since I fly often, I can get at least one leg of a flight for each member of my family!